 Access to research promotion programmes

-Co-operation with BFH is financially worthwhile.
-In publicly funded co-operation projects, a large part of the cost is borne by national or international research funding programmes.
-BFH offers you access to programmes and initiatives such as KTI (the Swiss Confederation’s agency to promote innovation) or to the EU Framework Programme.
+Collaboration with BFH benefits its partners.
+In the case of publicly funded cooperation projects, a large proportion of the expense is often paid for by one of the national or international research funding programmes.
+BFH offers you access to programmes and initiatives such as Innosuisse.
+The Euresearch Office BFH is available as a contact partner to companies from the Canton of Bern and BFH researchers, in particular with regard to the EU framework programme

 Charter + Code